defiant00/dnd/README.md

 * recruitment challenge
   * there is a dark red wooden door down a set of stairs in the guild hall
+    * "Enter in Shadow" is written above it in thieves cant
     * basic sleep spell trap if you don't push in a stone on the wall next to the door
       * Phil will facepalm if you set this one off
   * small room with a door on the opposite side